Ashwastaken78867/DashBoard_Builder/README.md

 The Collaborative Dashboard Builder is a dynamic web application designed to help users **create and customize dashboards** with charts and tables using a drag-and-drop interface.
 This tool mimics the functionality of modern SaaS platforms like **Retool**, **Metabase**, and **Power BI**, offering a simplified, intuitive user experience.

-This demo project was built as part of an assignment and focuses on **functionality, design**, and **extensibility**, while skipping complex features like authentication and real-time collaboration for now.
+This demo project was developed for a DelightLoop assignment, focusing on **functionality, design**, and **extensibility**, while skipping complex features like authentication and real-time collaboration for now.

 ---